-I am the author of We Were Liars, Fly on the Wall, Dramarama, The Disreputable History of Frankie Landau-Banks and the Ruby Oliver quartet: The Boyfriend List, The Boy Book, The Treasure Map of Boys, and Real Live Boyfriends.
+I am the author of Genuine Fraud, We Were Liars, Fly on the Wall, Dramarama, The Disreputable History of Frankie Landau-Banks and the Ruby Oliver quartet: The Boyfriend List, The Boy Book, The Treasure Map of Boys, and Real Live Boyfriends.
 How to Be Bad was co-written with Lauren Myracle and Sarah Mlynowski.

 Disreputable History was a Printz Award honor book, a finalist for the National Book Award, and recipient of the Cybils Award for best young adult novel.
 We Were Liars is a New York Times bestseller.
 It won the Goodreads Choice Award and was Amazon's #1 YA novel of 2014.
+Genuine Fraud is a Times bestseller as well.

 I have a doctorate in English literature from Columbia University.
 My field was 19th-century British novel.
 In 2013 I chaired the committee on Young People's Literature for the National Book Awards.
 I currently teach creative writing at Hamline University’s low-residency MFA program in Writing for Children.